U.S. safety board blames two commuter crashes on sleep disorders

-The National Transportation Safety Board (NTSB) criticized the lack of safety systems in both crashes that could have prevented the incidents blamed on fatigued engineers.
+The National Transportation Safety Board (NTSB) criticized the lack of safety systems in both crashes that could have prevented the incidents.

 The board said two recent crashes had almost identical probable causes.
 A New Jersey Transit train crashed in a terminal in Hoboken, New Jersey, in September 2016, killing one person and injuring 110.
 In January, a Long Island Rail Road train crashed at the Atlantic Terminal in the New York City borough of Brooklyn, injuring 108 people.